solo-io/service-mesh-for-less-blog/README.md

        - cluster.local/ns/ns-50/sa/tier-1-app-a
 ```

-Running the same test as previously, but with AuthorizationPolicy enabled for our services, we produced results similar to the following:
+Running the same test as previously, but with L4 AuthorizationPolicy configured for our services, we produced results similar to the following:

 ```bash
 Namespace: ns-1